 - We have quite a hefty amount of financial responsibilities.
 I have my personal responsibilities (insurance, family stuff–tuition fee, house loan, etc) and Natz has his as well (motorcycle purchase, tuition fee for school, outstanding debt).
 We also regularly give to God through the church, and to others.

 - We wanted to pay for our wedding 100%, so saving money was the only option.
 As a gift to our families, we didn’t want to give them any financial burden so we declined, even though they generously offered.

 - While I had some amount saved, we didn’t want to touch that AT ALL.
 We saved money for our wedding in 6 months ON TOP of already existing saving mechanisms.

 In short, without any new major source of income, and with the same amount of “bills to pay”, we had to save an extra ~35,000 pesos ($700) every month!

 Can relate?
 I can imagine you saying yes, so here we are the things we did to save money for our wedding in 6 months:

 How to Save Money for a Wedding in 6 Months

 #1: SET A TARGET DATE

-We started saving for our wedding (mag-ipon para sa kasal) even BEFORE we got engaged, and that was 6 months before our actual wedding.
+We started saving for our wedding even BEFORE we got engaged, and that was 6 months before our actual wedding.
 We were sure that we wanted to get married, so we set a target date to tell us when we should have completed saving money.
 As a quote says, “A goal is a DREAM with a DEADLINE.”

-It really helped us to have this target date settled.
+It really helped to have this target date settled for us to save money for a wedding in 6 months.
 We originally targeted July, which originally gave us 9 months to save…but things changed when we got engaged and it got moved up by 3 months–which was a different challenge altogether.